What is keyword density?

 (Number of keywords/ Total number of words) * 100

 So if your keyword appears 5 times in an article of 100 words, your keyword density will be 5%.
 A more complex method to measure keyword density is called TF-IDF (term frequency and inverse document frequency), which first calculates the standard keyword frequency and then offsets that number with an inverse document frequency number.
-This gives more weightage to the unique keywords and de-emphasizes commonly used words to arrive at a more precise figure.
+This gives a higher weightage to the unique keywords and de-emphasizes commonly used words to arrive at a more precise figure.

 In the early days of Google, keyword density provided a relatively objective way for Google to identify if a website was a good fit for the user.
 However, early SEOs exploited this algorithm by “keyword stuffing” or cramming as many keywords as they could into a piece of content, which led to garbled content that was of no use to a human reader.
 Google later clamped down on this practice with its Panda update and new algorithms that prioritized content that users would actually find useful.